D. V. Gundappa: Journalism

 The first book traces the development of political science in the west in comparison with its growth in the east.
 It prescribes a standard of minimum education required for administration and citizens.
 The second one explains in delicate terms the political situation obtaining at present.
 It is normal nature of man not to exert himself.
 "Be relaxed, not to bother yourself, let it happen whatever that happens."

 Awards and honours

 Gundappa was awarded Padmabhushan by the Government of India in 1974.
 The State of Karnataka under Chief Minister Sri Veerandra Patil honored him for his services to Kannada literature in 1970 at Ravindra Kalakshetra, Bengaluru and awarded a purse of Rs 90,000.
 DVG donated the entire award money to the Gokhale Institute of Public Affairs.
 India Post issued a commemorative stamp of Dr. Gundappa in 1988.

+He also Consider for Jnanpith Award by first selection board in 1965 but award is won by a Malayalam writer Sankara krupa.

 In 2003, a statue was erected to honor DVG in Bugle Rock Park, Basavanagudi.